 - We have access to school counsellors, youth workers, and dedicated support for young carers.

-If you have non-urgent concerns about your child’s wellbeing, please contact your child’s Pastoral Support Officer for advice.
+If you have non-urgent concerns about your child’s wellbeing, please contact your child’s Form Tutor or Pastoral team for advice.

 Urgent and Emergency Support